felix91gr/Csdjournal/README.md

-# csd_journal
+# CSDJournal

-A description of this package.
+A Swift Package Manager system module for importing the systemd library and sd_journal.h into Swift.